The C# Programming Language

 - Parallel and asynchronous programming with processes, threads, and tasks in C#.

 - Multiplatform development with .NET Standard, .NET Core.
-Application containerization with Docker / [or MAUI]
+Application containerization with Docker and orchestration with Kubernetes, Docker Swarm.

 - Project evaluation is divided into three parts.